-This project kicked off with a workshop for Indonesian wildlife vets, representatives of the Indonesian Veterinary Medical Association and the Wildlife and Conservation Office (BKSDA), hosted by TSI and facilitated by WVI.
+This project kicked off with a workshop for Indonesian wildlife vets, representatives of the Indonesian Veterinary Medical Association and the Wildlife and Conservation Office (BKSDA), hosted by TSI and facilitated by Dr John Lewis of WVI.

 In addition, a reduced genetic diversity often seen in small populations can lead to an increased susceptibility to disease.
 There are high levels of human-tiger conflict in Sumatra and an illegal trade in tiger parts.